mariathdev/mariathdev/README.md

 ### 🧠 A bit about me

-I’ve always liked **solving problems** and understanding the *why* behind things.
-To me, development is more than just code.. it’s logic, creativity, and a good amount of patience.

-I’m a fan of **Dungeon & Dragons**, story-driven games, and any good conversation about technology.
+I’m a fan of watching anime, reading manga, and, of course, writing code.
-Sunny the cat are my official debugging partner.
+Sunny, my cat, is my official debugging partner.

 ---